-Follow in the Muhammad Ali’s footsteps of greatness in the Cham’s hometown Louisville.
+Follow in Muhammad Ali’s footsteps of greatness in the Champ’s hometown Louisville.

-Muhammad Ali is a US Olympic Gold Medallist, Three-times heavyweight Campion, Global Humanitarian, UN Ambassador and US Presidential Medal of Freedom Recipient.
-You can now celebrate the life and legacy of Muhammad Ali by following his footsteps in his hometown of Louisville.
+Muhammad Ali is a US Olympic Gold Medallist, three-times heavyweight Campion, Global Humanitarian, UN Ambassador and US Presidential Medal of Freedom Recipient.
+You can now celebrate the life and legacy of Muhammad Ali by following his footsteps in his hometown of Louisville, where he is also known as the 'Louisville Lip'.

 Muhammad Ali Centre, Louisville